 I am a dance teacher, anthropologist and traveler, specializing in body awareness and wellbeing in Portland, Oregon.
 I have taught wedding prep for 17 years; Argentine tango for 22 years; salsa for 27 years; and ballroom and Latin dance styles for 32 years.
 I currently teaching group classes in Argentine tango and private/couple lessons in all the other styles.

 My journey to teaching dance

 I started dancing in college, taking ballroom dance, and I fell in love with it.
-People told me I was too old to start, too fat to be a ballerina, and not graceful enough.
+People told me I was too old to start, too heavy to be a ballerina, and not graceful enough.
 But by the time I graduated, I had taken every dance class offered by my college and was already teaching dance.

 After college, I taught English with the Peace Corps.
 When I finished Peace Corps, I went back to school and earned an M.A. in dance, focusing on dance and personal and ethnic identity.
 I earned another M.A. in cultural anthropology, researching tango in Buenos Aires.

 Everyone can be a dancer

 Dance is for everyone.
 There is no such thing as a non-dancer--that person just hasn’t learned to dance yet!
 I have never met someone I could not teach to dance.
 I teach beginners, people who are afraid of dancing, advanced tango performers, professionals, couples, college students, and retired people.

 My teaching approach